GeorgeYT9769/cardabase-app/README.md

 3. `flutter pub get` to download the dependencies,
 4. `flutter build apk` in Terminal (you can add `--split-per-abi` if you want to get multiple versions).

+> [!NOTE]
+> Signing the app is ON.
+You need a singature key and a key.properties in the /cardabase-app/android folder or else the build will fail.
+You can change [THIS LINE](https://github.com/GeorgeYT9769/cardabase-app/blob/1daf9c7244a081fe847b499cc55509c10772668d/android/app/build.gradle#L86) to debug to sign it with a debug key.

 Used versions:
 - Flutter: 3.32.0 (or newer, used Flutter version is always added as a submodule, so you can use that one)
-- Java: JDK-24
+- Java: JDK-21
 - Gradle: 8.14.2

 Note: Java and Gradle versions must be compatible with each other.
 [See this Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html).

 You may need to:
 - Specify JAVA_HOME in gradle.properties = `android/gradle.properties`, add a line `org.gradle.java.home="C:\\path\\to\\the\\jdk"`, where you have to specify your path, (<- in case of multiple/no versions or JAVA_HOME environment variable not specified)
-- Change Gradle version in gradle-wrapper.properties = `android\gradle\wrapper\gradle-wrapper.properties`, last line "distributionUrl" (change the "8.5" number). (<- in case of different Gradle installation)
+- Change Gradle version in gradle-wrapper.properties = `android\gradle\wrapper\gradle-wrapper.properties`, last line "distributionUrl" (change the "X.X" or "X.X.X" number). (<- in case of different Gradle installation)

 ## 📸 Screenshots